georgelemon/wups/README.md

 ## Authors

-This library was primarily developed by [Filipe Dobreira](https://github.com/filp), and is currently maintained by [Denis Sokolov](https://github.com/denis-sokolov).
+Wups is maintained by George Lemon.
+Originally forked from [Whoops](https://github.com/filp/whoops), by [Filipe Dobreira](https://github.com/filp) & [Denis Sokolov](https://github.com/denis-sokolov).
 A lot of awesome fixes and enhancements were also sent in by [various contributors](https://github.com/filp/whoops/contributors).
 Special thanks to [Graham Campbell](https://github.com/GrahamCampbell) and [Markus Staab](https://github.com/staabm) for continuous participation.

 This software includes [Prettify](https://github.com/google/code-prettify), licensed under Apache License 2.0.
 It is bundled only as a performance optimization.